-Students respond to multiple-choice, evidence-based selected-response, and constructed-response questions.
+Students respond to multiple-choice, evidence-based selected-response, technology-enhanced, and constructed-response questions.
 In a multiple-choice question, the correct answer(s) is chosen from four options.
-Evidence-based selected-response questions have two parts, and students select one or more answers for each part.
-Constructed-response questions may include a short answer (grade 3) or text dependent analysis (grades 4 through 8).
+Evidence-based selected- response questions have two parts, and students select one or more answers for each part.
+Technology-enhanced questions use interactive formats to allow students to construct answers.
+Constructed-response questions may include a short-answer (grade 3) or text dependent analysis (grades 4 through 8).
 Short-answer questions require students to compose a brief response to support their answer.
 For the text dependent analysis question, students analyze a text and use evidence from the reading passage to compose an essay.

-How are written responses and constructed response items scored?
+How are written responses to constructedresponse items scored?